Cithors/gothere/README.md

-# GOTHERE : A useful script to know when you start to work
+# GOTHERE : A useful script to know when you started to work

 This script was made to help me know when I started to work since I shutdown my computer every time.